JoseJVS/ngpu_dynamic_network_creation/nest_microcircuit/README.md

 <br>

-To obtain the same network construction times as in the #INSERT PAPER REF#, [jemalloc](https://github.com/jemalloc/jemalloc) is needed.
+To obtain the same network construction times as shown in the results section 3, [jemalloc](https://github.com/jemalloc/jemalloc) is needed.
 To allow NEST to take advantage of its functionalities, exporting the path to the compiled, shared library is needed:
 ```shell
 export LD_PRELOAD=PATH_TO/libjemalloc.so